 If this is your first time contacting bloggers, it is important to remember that you need to value these services.
 In many instances, bloggers will refuse to work with others solely based on the initial interaction.
 If you provide too many guidelines, this can also leave the blogger feeling restricted or even used.
 In the end, respect goes a long way.

 Takeaway – Avoid coming across as generic and show genuine interest in each contact.
 Secondly, provide a concise and accurate brief for each contact to ensure the best results.

 10. The Initial Launch and Activating Your Personal Network

 Viral posts, articles, and videos are often the result of a PR-related formula.
-As part of this method, the initial launch is crucial and this is a time when the promotion is especially potent.
-For this reason, Kickstarter campaigns should seek to create what commonly known as “the surround sound effect” and this simply means that the campaign is visible everywhere online.
+As part of this method, the initial launch is crucial and this is a time when the promotion is especially effective.
+For this reason, Kickstarter campaigns should seek to create what is commonly known as “the surround sound effect” and this simply means that the campaign is visible everywhere online.
 From Facebook and Twitter to Medium and new media; the idea is to generate so much publicity that people cannot help but investigate the details of the campaign.
-As you might expect, paid advertisements are feature prominently during this time and guest blogs should coincide with the timing of these ads.
+As you might expect, paid advertisements are featured prominently during this time and guest blogs should coincide with the timing of these ads.

 The Importance of Your Personal Network

 Getting started on Kickstarter is tricky and friends are often the key to unlocking future investors, in other words, people are more likely to sign up when there are already investors in the campaign and friends are usually reliable support to get donations started.